bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 loop.
 It also futzes with the initial message by forwarding it into the <code>dot-collector</code>.

-The above <code>dot-chan</code> funcion again continues the practice forwarding partitioning a channel and the creating a channel that requires paritioning by the next consumer.
+The above <code>dot-chan</code> function again continues the practice forwarding partitioning a channel and the creating a channel that requires partitioning by the next consumer.

 Moving our attention to the <code>dot-collector</code> function, we can see that part of it's responsibility is to remove duplicate dot